JPDovale/vortecx/README.md

-# Rubyk
+# Vortecx

-Rubyk is a development toolkit designed to accelerate software development using TypeScript.
+Vortecx is a development toolkit designed to accelerate software development using TypeScript.

-## <a href="./packages/rubyk-cli/README.md#rubyk-cli">File Generation</a> CLI - Rubyk
+## <a href="./packages/vortecx/README.md#filegen-cli">File Generation</a> CLI - Vortecx

-The File Generation CLI in Rubyk offers a flexible approach to accelerate TypeScript software development.
+The File Generation CLI in Vortecx offers a flexible approach to accelerate TypeScript software development.
 With the aim of not slowing down the development process, the CLI does not impose restrictions on folder structures, providing wide flexibility.

 **Advanced Settings:**
 The CLI allows detailed customization through advanced settings.
 Define the name, type, folder pattern, and aliases for commands, simplifying the execution of frequent tasks.